 Loan 2: $250,000 – 5% – 40-yr loan – monthly payment $1205

 As you can see in the chart above, you will save around $95,000 with the 30-year loan.
 But, the monthly payment for the 40-year mortgage is $137 less than the 30.
-The longer-term will save you in the short term with lower monthly mortgage payments, but in the long run, a mortgage with a shorter team will be a better deal.
+The longer-term will save you in the short term with lower monthly mortgage payments, but a mortgage with a shorter team will be a better deal in the long run.

 Your monthly mortgage payment is applied to principal and interest.
 With a mortgage, the majority of your monthly payments go towards interest.
-As the years go by, more of your payment goes towards the principal balance; this is known as mortgage amortization.
+As the years go by, more of your payment goes towards the principal balance, known as mortgage amortization.